jbakse/bookbuilder/README.md

 # Bookbuilder

-Bookbuilder converts Markdown to static HTML.
+Bookbuilder converts Markdown files into a static HTML site.